 Does every cancer type have a tumor marker?

-The bottom line is, tumor markers can be very helpful in watching a person's response to treatment and, in some cases, watching for the cancer to return.
+Tumor markers can be very helpful in watching your response to treatment and, in some cases, watching for the cancer to return.
 However, they need to be used along with your healthcare provider’s exam, any symptoms you are having, and radiology studies (CT scan, MRI, PET, and so on).

 Guide to Tumor Markers Used in Cancer

 This is a table of the most often used tumor markers, the cancers they can be found with, non-cancerous health issues that can cause them to be high, and the range of normal results.

 In cases where the half-life is listed, this should be kept in mind when checking levels.
 For example, the PSA half-life is 2-3 days, so if the level were checked the day after surgical removal of the prostate, it would still be raised.
 If the level were checked a week later, the result should be zero, or very close to zero, if no prostate cells remain.